snayhuh/KSCountiesEducationMaps/README.md

 # Mapping Education Rates in Kansas Counties
-Created an nteractive choropleth map to show the percentage of residents age 25+ with college degrees in five Kansas counties.
+This is an interactive choropleth map to show the percentage of residents age 25+ with college degrees in five Kansas counties.
 Counties were chosen based on geography and population.
-From eastern Kansas, we use Johnson County (605,154), Shawnee County (179,053), and Wyandotte County (168,333).
-From central Kansas, we use Sedgwick County (520,467), and we use Riley County (72,602) from Western Kansas.
+From eastern Kansas, I use Johnson County (605,154), Shawnee County (179,053), and Wyandotte County (168,333).
+From central Kansas, I use Sedgwick County (520,467), and I use Riley County (72,602) from Western Kansas.
 This code can be adapted to include more, less, or completely different counties.

-## Getting Started
+As the "brain drain" becomes more prevalent in Kansas counties, these results should serve as a rudimentary investigation into the spread of young people after they graduate.
+Future work will also include changes in young graduates in counties overtime.

-### Prerequisites
+## The Code
-What things you need to install the software and how to install them
+I use Jupyter Notebooks and specifically use Pygris to makes it fast to the process of getting Census shapefiles into Python projects.
+This package also allows the user to explore geographical and statistical entites (like roads and tracts).
+I explore some of the features of the package in the code.

-# Authors
+## Author
 Sneha Verma

-# Acknowledgments
+## Acknowledgments
 Kyle Walker for his Spatial Census data and mapping in Python tutorial